apc-llc/nvcc-llvm-ir/README.md

 }
 ```

-Luckly, this very Module instance exists during entire compilation process, and accumulates all changes made to input LLVM IR by optimization passes.
+Luckily, this very Module instance exists during entire compilation process, and accumulates all changes made to input LLVM IR by optimization passes.
 Thus, we only need to find an appropriate moment to intercept this Module and modify its contents.
 The subsequent call to `localtime` is used as heuristic.
 Unlike the unoptimized case, this Module could be printed and modified directly, without loading/storing any bitcode.

 Retrieved optimized LLVM IR is linked together with math and GPU-specific builtins and is ready for PTX backend.